 If you were injured in a truck accident caused by an overloaded truck or truck debris, contact Abel Law Firm to help you determine your legal options for compensation.
 You are entitled to hold the truck driver or their employer liable for the trauma they caused.
-Your injuries were the result of someone’s negligence, and you shouldn’t be forced to cover exorbitant medical expenses, lost wages, and other losses.
+Your injuries resulted from someone’s negligence, and you shouldn’t be forced to cover exorbitant medical expenses, lost wages, and other losses.

 Since 1976, Abel Law Firm has held negligent parties accountable for their actions and fought for the justice our clients deserve.
 When you hire us, our Oklahoma City truck accident attorneys will thoroughly investigate the truck accident to determine who was at fault, and we will also work to determine the full extent of the damages you should recover.

 We go above and beyond in every single case, and our greatest pride is the respect and praise we’ve earned from our clients.
 To learn more about how we can help you in your case, call (405) 239-7046 to schedule a free consultation with one of our Oklahoma City overloaded vehicle accident lawyers.

 The Federal Motor Carrier Safety Administration regulates the weight and size limits of cargo and the correct way to secure everything onto the back of a vehicle.

 Any system, structure, or part that keeps cargo in place must function properly and not contain defects or damage.
 Manufacturing standards also exist for the types of tie-downs you can use, such as steel strapping, chains, cordage, and webbing.